Are We Trying to Solve Problems by Guessing?

 An RCT is a scientific experiment whose design is specifically tailored to reduce bias when testing the effectiveness of an intervention.
 The idea involves administering an experimental program to two or more recipient groups.
 The experimental group receives the intervention (the treatment) and the control group (or groups) may receive a placebo or no intervention.
 Then the groups are monitored for responses and results to gauge the effects of the intervention.
 Conducting this type of experiment supports a more objective determination of whether the changes in outcomes that are measured/observed can be attributed to the intervention, providing experimenters (and funders/investors) with stronger evidence about an intervention’s effectiveness.

 Unquestionably, RCTs are powerful instruments for probing whether something works.
 These designs are used frequently in medicine, but are also used in other domains, including in policy and program development.
 The problem is that setting up and carrying out RCTs in public policy and social science settings is actually fairly difficult (and expensive).
 Such experiments must be carefully designed and executed.
 This implies that the organization doing the experiment must possess the understanding and expertise required to set up the experiment properly, execute it, and interpret the results.
 These experiments also take time to conduct.
 Assuming the appetite, resources and expertise are available to engage in an RCT, an organization must be willing to actually implement a policy or program separately to two or more groups, and for a long enough period of time to test the intervention thoroughly.
 This means that the organization must be able to wait for results before making decisions on the final form of the intervention and about whether to roll it out more widely.
 Organizations can and do leverage RCTs.
 But such tools are not easy to use and take time, and thus understandably pose significant barriers to organizations that operate in fast-paced and highly pressurized funding and management environments.
-In part two of this article, I will explain how it is possible to generate strong evidence about whether interventions work, and how they work, using concepts and technologies that are much faster and easier to employ than RCTs.
+In part two of this article, we will explain how it is possible to generate strong evidence about whether interventions work, and how they work, using concepts and technologies that are much faster and easier to employ than RCTs.
+Moreover, because these new approaches are inexpensive, key strategic insight can be generated repeatedly within short periods of time.
+This permits much closer tracking of how interventions may be changing — something that is prohibitive in a practical sense when employing formalized RCTs.
 RCTs may have been one of the only options for generating really strong evidence until now, but this has changed with the advent of increased computing power, modern data science and communication infrastructure.
 By taking advantage of these modern tools and technologies, PolicySpark is able to open doors that have, until now, been closed.

 NPM to NPG